We use our proprietary methodology to produce these rankings. Learn more →

 Hamden, Connecticut

-The Bachelor of Arts in Game Design and Development offered through the College of Arts and Sciences at Quinnipiac University has been internationally ranked in the top 30 by the Princeton Review.
+The Bachelor of Arts in Game Design and Development is offered through the College of Arts and Sciences at Quinnipiac University.

 There are two academic tracks for students to choose: